melmatt7/quantum_algos/README.md

 # quantum_algos
-Various basic quantum algorithms implemented using the pennylane quantum framework
+Various basic quantum algorithms implemented using the pennylane and qiskit quantum frameworks